- Entrance Hall

 - Sarah, b.
 30 Sept.
 1808 and d.
 30 June 1884

 Bedford and Charlotte lived in Wood Point, just outside Sackville, where he had a small shipyard.
-The New Brunswick Shipping Registers indicate that he built ships in 1824 and in 1825, although since the Registers do not begin until 1824, it is possible that he constructed vessels before that year.
+The New Brunswick Shipping Registers indicate that he built ships in 1824 and in 1825, although, since the Registers do not begin until 1824, it is possible that he constructed vessels before that year.
 It is not known what business Bedford was engaged in between 1825 and his death on 14 October 1848, age 86 years.
 He served as a Captain in the 2nd Battalion Westmorland militia.
 Bedford Boultenhouse is buried in the Westcock Cemetery, Sackville, NB.

 Bedford Boultenhouse’s sons were also shipbuilders.
-First son, John, began building ships in 1835 and built 10 vessels between that date and 1853.
+The oldest son, John, began building ships in 1835 and built 10 vessels between that date and 1853.
 William began his shipbuilding career in 1828.
 He built 12 vessels, mostly at Wood Point, but his final one was a ship launched in 1854 at Shemogue.
 Bedford, son of John, first appears in the Registers in 1846 and between then and 1852 he constructed seven medium-sized vessels.

 Christopher was the most prolific shipbuilder of the brothers.
 He built 16 vessels between 1824 and 1840, mostly at Wood Point.
 He may have shared a shipyard at Wood Point with his brother William and it is likely that William took it over when Christopher moved his operations to Sackville in 1840.
-At Sackville, Christopher established a large shipyard on the banks of the Tantramar River, close to the present day Via rail station.
+In Sackville, Christopher established a large shipyard on the banks of the Tantramar River, close to the present day Via rail station.
 From that location, he built 44 vessels, the last one being in 1875.
 He was a prominent and respected businessman by the 1850-60s and at times employed hundreds of men in his yard.

 In total the shipbuilding Boultenhouse Family constructed 94 vessels making them one of the leading shipbuilding families in the Province of New Brunswick.